AustenConrad/mql4zmq/examples/README.markdown

 MetaTrader opens up the door to writing your trading code in any of the 30+ languages for which there is a [ZeroMQ binding.](http://www.zeromq.org/bindings:_start "ZeroMQ language bindings.")

 With very little work you can expand the mql4zmq EA to be a full fledged bridge.

+## python example (Contributed by Keith K.):
+This script digests channel "ticks" from the mql4zmq EA and timestamps each locally in microseconds (formatted to nicely work with matplotlib via the date2num function).

 ####Example Usage: